Other event extensions

 and target

 attributes, defined by the XML Events specification, only support one event name, observer, or target respectively.
 Orbeon Forms supports as an extension a list of space-separated values.
-The behavior is as follows:- For
+The behavior is as follows:

 event